INTRODUCTION

 MOOD-ENHANCING BENEFITS

 The connection between gut health and mental wellbeing is increasingly supported by research, highlighting the role of the gut-brain axis.
 Probiotics in yoghurt may influence mood by supporting serotonin production, which primarily occurs in the gut.
-Additionally, B vitamins in yoghurt contribute to brain function and emotional balance, making it a valuable food for managing stress and enhancing mood.
+Additionally, vitamin B in yoghurt contribute to brain function and emotional balance, making it a valuable food for managing stress and enhancing mood.

 YOGHURT FOR DIGESTIVE COMFORT